-It has been 15 years since I experienced a so-called 'dark night of the soul'.
+It has been 16 years since I experienced a so-called 'dark night of the soul'.
 Not as a result of a spiritual practice, like the 16th century's mystic San Juan who coined the expression, but at the rock bottom of a depression that had been hibernating ever since the domestic madness of my youth came to an end.

-I was utterly lost.
+I was lost.
 Sitting on an island with a thick glass wall around it, not able to connect or make real contact with anybody, and not knowing how to get off.
 Not knowing anything at all.

 This is what the dark night of the soul in essence is about; it is the death of the old and rebirth of a new you, with accompanying labor pains.
 The experience of the void appears to be a call, a call to embody your truest self and to find the fullness in the depths of the void by surrendering to the unknown.

 I wish I could tell you that I lived happily ever after, but that's not the case.
-I was pretty much on my own and had no idea how to proceed after this experience, so unfortunately and to my utter frustration, after 6 blissful weeks my old ingrained thought patterns got the best of me.
-However, my heart was broken open, because a flood of feelings and emotions that I had been dissociated from since my youth, especially anger, came washing over me.
+I was pretty much on my own and had no idea how to proceed after this experience, so unfortunately and to my utter frustration, after a few blissful weeks my old ingrained thought patterns got the best of me.
+However, my heart was broken open, because a flood of forgotten feelings and emotions that I had been dissociated from since my youth, especially anger, came washing over me.
 I was in a rage.
 And I was in a mess.
 Yes, it had been an awakening, but 'after the party comes the laundry'.. it was just the beginning of a long journey.